markoravnice25/GA-Project-3-Book-Shop/README.md

 ## Brief

-* Build a full-stack application by making your own Back-End and Front-End
+* Build a full-stack MERN (MongoDB, Express.js, React, Node.js) application by making your own Back-End and Front-End
 * Use MongoDB as database for yout API using Node.js for building the Back-End
 * Consume your API with a separate front-end built with React
 * Be a complete product which most likely means multiple relationships and CRUD functionality